 Governance is not a final compliance layer.
 It is part of the architecture.
 At minimum, production AI workflows should define permission scopes, prompt and policy versions, audit logs, approval thresholds, fallback behavior, and owners for incidents or low-confidence decisions.

 For generative AI, governance may mean review queues and evaluation examples.
-For AI agents, it means least-privilege tool access and action logs.
-For agentic AI, it also means runtime monitoring, escalation rules, retry limits, and tests for cross-system failure.
+For AI agents, it means least-privilege tool access, action logs, and human approval for high-risk actions.
+For agentic AI, it also means runtime monitoring, escalation rules, retry limits, lineage across systems, and tests for cross-system failure.
 The more autonomy the system has, the more visible its decisions must become.

 Implementation Roadmap

 - Pick one workflow.
-Choose a repeatable process with measurable volume, cost, or delay.
+Choose a repeatable process with measurable volume, cost, delay, or quality risk.

 - Map the current process.
 Identify inputs, systems, decisions, exceptions, owners, and risky actions.